grydholt/getdata-009/CodeBook.md

 mean(): Mean value
 std(): Standard deviation

-(There were more estimated values in the original data set but these are elided for tidy.txt)
+*(There were more estimated values in the original data set but these are elided for tidy.txt.)*

 ### Variables
 The variables are explained in each of the following subsections.
 The data set is in the wide form.